BigelowLab/fvcom/README.md

 with a machine readable data [XML map](http://www.smast.umassd.edu:8080/thredds/catalog.xml) Note the change in the file extension.
-Files served this way permit the user to treat the product as if it were a local file, allowing selective downlaod and access in a familar NetCDF format with needing to downlaod the entire file.
+Files served this way permit the user to treat the product as if it were a local file, allowing selective downlaod and access in a familar NetCDF format with needing to download the entire file.

 NECOFS has it's own [THREDDS directory](http://www.smast.umassd.edu:8080/thredds/catalog/models/fvcom/NECOFS/catalog.html) including a subdirectory for the GoM FVCOM models.

 ## Accessing FVCOM data